geoffreytools/type-lenses/README.md

 ```

 > **Warning**
 > Do not expect object properties to be found and replaced in a specific order.
-If you need to find/replace multiple values in the same object, use a replace callback instead.
+If you need to find/replace multiple values in the same object, use a replace callback instead of a tuple of values.

 #### Syntax
 `FindReplace<Haystack, Needle, Values | $Type, From?, Limit?>`